k-wzminsky/recruitment-task/README.md

 ### To execute tests:
 1. Run `behave -D base_url="http://qalab.pl.tivixlabs.com/"`

-- Because the environment is not stable, the failed test will add a screenshot to the `screenshots`
+- Because the environment is not stable, the failed test will add a screenshot to the `tasks_1_2` directory
 -
 # Task 3 - Bugs:
 Reported in JIRA.